Handbook

 Results as shown by the performance of the horse are not to be considered more important than that of the competitor’s performance.

-Riders may in no way be attached to the horse, tack, or equipment.
+Riders will in no way be attached to the horse, tack, or equipment.

 Competitors are allowed to hold the saddle with either hand without penalty.